jacobtomlinson/carte-noire/_posts/2022-03-02-brightning.md

   - love
   - self
 ---
-**brightning**, lightning, faux. my fighting, frightening, mom. she finds, in home, a place undead, and can't escape until they've left. so static, phatic, so stumped. finding, winding, in one. (that's love.)
+brightning, lightning, faux. my fighting, frightening, mom. she finds, in home, a place undead, and can't escape until they've gone. so static, phatic, so stumped. finding, winding, in one. (that's love.)

 it bloomed, today! and it’s fade away. dropping, go now. go and squeeze it out. my father said, don't hit your head, when you climb the stairs. (don't tell me why, i love my life, and that will never change.)